vandenn/gaia-level1-agent/README.md

 There are a couple of things here that I implemented which I can potentially re-use in future projects, such as the token rate limit handler.

+**This repo is a work-in-progress**.
+I'll be looking to improve the performance of the agent on GAIA with additional features/tools in the future.

 # 🛠 Setup

 Make sure you have `uv` installed in your system, then run: